Stefán Örn Sigurðsson

 Stefán Örn Sigurðsson (born 20 February 1954) is an Icelandic former football player and former member of the Icelandic men's national football team.

 Club career

 After playing for KR since 1972, Stefán Örn signed with Holbæk B&I in August 1978.
 He returned to KR in 1979.
 After the 1983 season, Stefán Örn moved to the United States to attend Davis & Elkins College where he also played football.

 National team career

 In September 1978, Stefán was selected to the Icelandic national football team for the first time ahead of its game against East Germany.
 He started in Iceland's 3–1 loss.

 Personal life

 Stefán Örn is the father of Icelandic ice hockey player Robbie Sigurðsson.

-He retired 2024 from Blue car rental where he was one of the best customer service employee.
-He really wants to get a dog and loves golf.